GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_cmdline.rst

 .. image:: _graphics/gnirsls_Jband111_skyfit.png
    :width: 600
    :alt: Sky lines fit

+.. note::  If the sky lines were too weak and not fit were found, a possible
+    solution is to lower the minimum SNR to 5 (down from the default of 10).
+    This setting is in the left control panel.
+When done, click the the "Reconstruct points" button.

+.. note:: Lowering the high and low sigma clipping to 2 will help reject some
+    of the weak blended lines that are more inaccurate.

 Each case will be slightly different.
 Whether you decide to use the solution from the arc lamp or the sky lines is up to you.